+Ribbon: Design > Diagram > Add >

+Strategic Modeling > Value Chain

+Browser window Toolbar : New

+Diagram icon > Strategic Modeling >

+Value Chain

-Ribbon: Design > Diagram > Insert > Strategic Modeling > Value Chain Project Browser Toolbar: New Diagram icon > Strategic Modeling > Value Chain Project Browser context menu | Add Diagram... > Strategic Modeling > Value Chain the Value
+Browser window context menu | Add Diagram... > Strategic Modeling > Value Chain

 Usage of the Value Chain

 The Value Chain is an important tool to assist with strategic planning allowing the whole sequence (or chain) to be understood.
 It also allows the chain to be broken down into its constituent activities allowing the evaluation of costs, resource and value to be determined and potentially improved.